Alberto J. Safra: Biography

 In October 2020, his father died leaving his fortune to his wife and four children.
 In 2021, he challenged three new wills his father executed in November and December 2019, arguing that his father lacked the mental capacity due to his suffering from advanced Parkinson's disease.

 In January 2023, Bloomberg reported that Alberto Safra is close to reaching an agreement to sell his stake in Grupo J.Safra to his siblings.
+By 2024, Alberto and his family reached an amicable agreement that set new business directions for all.

+From that, Alberto turned his full attention to ASA, focusing on consolidating his vision for the company's future.
+ASA had established itself as a full-service financial institution, operating in the segments of Asset Management, Wealth Management, Private Banking, Corporate Banking, and retail.

 Net worth

-According to the Forbes list of The World's Billionaires, as of October 2021, his mother is worth $7.5 billion; and he and his siblings collectively are worth $7.3 billion making each individually a billionaire.
+According to the Forbes list of The World's Billionaires, as of October 2021, his mother was worth $7.4 billion; and he and his siblings were collectively worth $7.3 billion making each individually a billionaire.
+Vicky and her children as of October 2024 were collectively worth $19.6 billion.

 Personal life

-In November 2006, he married Maggy Candi; they have 4 children: Vicky, Joseph Alberto, Freddy Alberto, and Lina.
+In November 2006, he married Maggy Candi; they have 5 children.